jkempf42/kube-volttron/cluster-config/README.md

 This command first writes the private key from the file to `stdout`, then generates the public key with `wg pubkey`, then writes the public key to
 `/etc/wireguard/public.key` and to the terminal.

-#### Choosing an IP address range for your VPN subnet

-The next step is to choose an IP address range for the VPN subnet on which your VPN nodes will run.
-You have a choice of three different ranges having the following CIDRs, all private address space:

-    10.0.0.0/8
-    172.16.0.0/12
-    192.168.0.0/16

-We'll use `10.8.0.0/24`, with the `central-node` having address `10.8.0.1` and `gateway-node` having `10.8.0.2`.
-Note that these addresses are only the address of the Wireguard point to point VPN interface, and have nothing to do with the IP addresses of other interfaces in your gateway node or central node.
+Now, switch to `gateway-node` and run the same commands.

-#### Creating the `wg0` interface configuration file on the central node
+### Creating the `wg0` interface configuration file on the `gateway-node`

-The next step is to create a configuration file for the central node which acts as the Wireguard server.
-Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
-Edit the file to insert the following configuration:
+Edit the file `/etc/wireguard/wg0.conf` as superuser:

 	[Interface]
-	PrivateKey = <insert private key of central node here>
+	PrivateKey = <insert gateway node private key here>
-	Address = 10.8.0.1/24
+	Address = 10.8.0.2/24
 	ListenPort = 51820

+	[Peer]
+	PublicKey = <insert central node public key here>
-	SaveConfig = true
+	AllowedIPs = 10.8.0.0/24
+	Endpoint = <insert public IP address of your central node here>:51820 PersistentKeepalive = 21

+Add the private key of the `gateway-node`, public key of `central-node`, and public IP address of `central-node` where indicated.
+The public IP address could also just be a DHCP address on the local subnet if you are using a local VM for the central node.
 Save the file and exit the editor.

-#### Installing a system service for the `wg0` interface
+### Installing a system service for the `wg0` interface on `gateway-node`

 We'll use `systemctl` to create a service that creates and configures the Wireguard `wg0` interface when the node boots.
 To enable the system